 F. Issue an order prohibiting Qwest from routing VNXX traffic to Pac-West utilizing LIS facilities; and

-G. Any and all other equitable relief that the Commission deems appro appropriate.
+G. Any and all other equitable relief that the Commission deems appropriate, including access charges as may be applicable to VNXX traffic already exchanged.

-DATED this 15th day of June, 2005.
+Originally DATED this 15th day of June, 2005; Amended June 21, 2012.

 Qwest